dylan-lang/opendylan/documentation/getting-started-ide/source/quick-start.rst

    Dylan project.
 If you expand a category you can see the examples offered.

-   The “Getting Started” category contains two very simple projects to help you start programming in Dylan and using the libraries included with Open Dylan.
-The “Documentation” category contains examples from the Open Dylan documentation set.
+   The "Getting Started" category contains two very simple projects to help you start programming in Dylan and using the libraries included with Open Dylan.
+The "Documentation" category contains examples from the Open Dylan documentation set.

    The source files for the example projects are stored under the top-level